gtvalab/ChartsEffectiveness/README.md

 ## Datasets Used in Our Experiment
 In our experiment we used Cars and Movies datasets.
 Both datasets include data attributes of Nominal, Ordinal, and Numerical types.
 The Cars dataset provides details for 407 new cars and trucks for the year 2004.
 This dataset contains 18 data attributes describing each car.
 The Movies dataset provides details for 335 movies released from 2007 to 2012, and contains 13 data attributes.

-## Results
+## Summary of Results

-![screenshot 2016-10-03 12 08 00](https://cloud.githubusercontent.com/assets/22280917/19044427/3d152eba-8962-11e6-87e7-7e67886d1be3.png)
-The figure above summarizes performance time, accuracy, and user preferences of five charts for different tasks.
-Results, aggregated over tasks, data types, and datasets, show that Bar Chart is the fastest and the most accurate visualization type.
-This result is inline with prior work on graphical perception showing that people can decode values encoded with length faster than other encodings such as angle or volume.

 Conversely, Line Chart has the lowest aggregate accuracy and speed.
 However, Line Chart is significantly more accurate than other charts for Correlation and Distribution tasks.
 This finding concurs with with earlier research reporting the effectiveness of line charts for trend finding tasks.
-Nonetheless, the overall low performance of Line Chart is surprising and, for some tasks, can be attributed to the fact that the x-axis values ("ticks") were drawn at intervals.
+Nonetheless, the overall low performance of Line Chart is surprising and, for some tasks, can be attributed to the fact that the axes values ("ticks") were drawn at intervals.
 This makes it difficult to precisely identify the value for a specific data point.

 While Pie Chart is comparably as accurate and fast as Bar Chart and Table for Retrieve, Range, Order, Filter, Extremum, Derived and Cluster tasks, it is less accurate for Correlation, Anomalies and Distribution tasks.
 Pie Chart is the fastest visualization for performing Cluster task.
 High performance of Pie Chart for these tasks can be attributed to its relative effectiveness in conveying part-whole relations and facilitating proportional judgments, particularly when the number of data points visualized is small.
 Pie Chart may have been further helped by having colored slices with text labels showing the data values.
 Overall, Scatterplot performs reasonably well in terms of both accuracy and time.
 For the majority of tasks Scatterplot is among the most effective top three visualizations, and it was never the least accurate or slowest visualization for any of the tasks.
 One reason for this could be that people are very accurate and fast in perceiving “position”.

 Table, Bar Chart, and Pie Chart are the fastest and the most accurate visualizations for performing Retrieve tasks.
 Successful performance of Retrieve tasks highly depends on readers ability to accurately identify the value for a certain data point.
 As prior work points out, tables are well-suited for retrieving the numerical value of a data point when a relatively small number of data points are displayed.
 While performing Retrieve task using Table is fast and accurate, performing Order, Extremum and Distribution tasks are relatively slow.

+![screenshot 2016-10-03 12 08 00](https://cloud.githubusercontent.com/assets/22280917/19044427/3d152eba-8962-11e6-87e7-7e67886d1be3.png)

+The figure above summarizes performance time, accuracy, and user preferences of five charts for different tasks.
+Results, aggregated over tasks and datasets, show that Bar Chart is the fastest and the most accurate visualization type.
+This result is inline with prior work on graphical perception showing that people can decode values encoded with length faster than other encodings such as angle or volume.

+![screenshot 2016-10-03 12 08 31](https://cloud.githubusercontent.com/assets/22280917/19044424/3a67f9f4-8962-11e6-8d7a-b2bb6bf28677.png)
+The following figure summarizes our results for each visualization type.

 Overall, Bar Chart and Table are the two visualization types highly preferred by participants across most of the tasks.
 Bar Chart is always among two top-performing visualizations for almost all tasks, so this makes sense that people prefer using Bar Chart over other visualizations.
 Surprisingly, while performing some of the tasks (e.g., Distribution, Anomalies) using Table is relatively slow and less accurate, participants still prefer Table for performing these tasks.
 Familiarity of people with tables and easiness in understanding tables could have helped people to prefer using tables over other visualizations.
 To determine whether performance time and accuracy are related to user preferences, we calculated the correlation between performance time, accuracy, and user preference.
 We found a positive correlation between accuracy and user preference (Pearson’s r(5) = 0.68, p < 0.05), indicating people have a preference for visualizations that allow them to accurately complete a task.
 We also found a weak negative correlation between performance time and user preferences (Pearson’s r(5) = −0.43, p < 0.05).

-The following figure summarizes our results for each visualization type.
-![screenshot 2016-10-03 12 08 31](https://cloud.githubusercontent.com/assets/22280917/19044424/3a67f9f4-8962-11e6-8d7a-b2bb6bf28677.png)

 ## How to Use The Data and Source Code in This Repository?